-The College also has a College Emergency Response Plan (located at http://www.jccc.edu/student-resources/police-safety/police-department/college-emergency-response-plan/index.html) which contains "best practices" and information about life-safety emergency response guidelines for the campus community to follow.
+The College also has a College Emergency Response Plan (located at jccc.edu/student-resources/police-safety/police-department/college-emergency-response-plan/index.html) which is based on "best practices" and contains specific information about life-safety emergency response guidelines for the campus community to follow.
 Included in the response plan are College emergency procedures for fire, evacuation, shelter - severe weather, earthquake, armed intruder, medical emergencies, etc.

 The Campus Police and Office of Emergency Management will coordinate the response of emergency responders and the evacuation of the campus in the event of an emergency.
-These officials including the Office of Emergency Management will also test the emergency response and evacuation procedures annually and publicize the emergency response and evacuation procedures.
-Annual testing may be either announced or unannounced and will be publicized on the JCCC infolist/infoshare site.
+These officials including the Office of Emergency Management will also test the emergency response and evacuation procedures annually and publicize the emergency response and evacuation procedures for training and awareness.
+Annual testing may be either announced or unannounced and will be publicized on the JCCC InfoHub site and MyJCCC Announcements.
 Documentation of the testing, to include a description of the exercise, the date, time and whether it was announced or unannounced, will be maintained and retained by the Emergency Management Office.

-The College conducts numerous emergency response drills and exercises on campus each year, such as tabletop scenario exercises and functional tests of its emergency notification system (JCCC Alert).
-These tests are designed to assess and evaluate the emergency plans and capabilities of the institution.
-JCCC Campus Police Officers and Crisis Team Members also receive training in incident command, National Incident Management System (NIMS) and responding to critical incidents on campus.
+The College conducts numerous emergency response drills and exercises on campus each year, such as tabletop scenario exercises, functional drills and regularly scheduled tests of its emergency notification system (JCCC Alert).
+These tests are designed to assess and evaluate the emergency plans and capabilities of the institution to include lessons learned and specify after-action actions to be taken.
+JCCC Campus Police Officers and Crisis Team Members also receive training in the Incident Command System, National Incident Management System (NIMS) practices, Emergency Operations Center functions and response and recovery actions to critical incidents on campus.